-If an animal has suffered shock due to major blood loss, a blood transfusion is part of the treatment.
+If a dog has suffered shock due to major blood loss, a blood transfusion is part of the treatment.
 It lacks red blood cells (erythrocytes), which are responsible for transporting oxygen in the blood.
 In addition, the transfusion increases the blood volume again, which is necessary for constant blood pressure.
 Other substances, such as molecules for blood clotting, are also topped up by a blood transfusion.

 Chronic kidney failure

 A blood transfusion can also be necessary, e.g., in chronic kidney failure, as this results in deficient production of red blood cells.
 If the body’s own blood clotting is disabled by rat poison, a blood transfusion can be life-saving.

 By the way: if an operation is planned that is known to be associated with high blood loss, blood can be taken from the animal a few weeks beforehand.
 During the operation it can then be transfused with its own blood.
 Also, when major bleeding is present, e.g., into the abdomen, the blood can be taken from there and returned directly to the blood circulation.
 This is an emergency measure, e.g., after an accident with severe internal bleeding.

 Dogs have different blood groups too, which – just like in humans – are not all compatible with one another.
 There are rapid tests for determining the blood group.
 If the wrong blood groups are combined, there can be severe and sometimes fatal reactions because the recipient’s immune system reacts to the foreign blood.
 Fortunately, this is rather rare in dogs; most blood groups harmonise sufficiently with one another.
 By contrast, determining the blood group and choosing an appropriate donor animal are more important in cats.